 Emily Sanford was born in Nova Scotia and holds an MA in Literature and Performance from the University of Guelph.
 She is the winner of the 2016 Eden Mills Writers’ Festival Literary Award for Poetry, and was shortlisted for the Janice Colbert Poetry Award in both 2016 and 2017.
 Her work appears in Canthius, Grain Magazine, Minola Review, newpoetry.ca, and Plenitude Magazine.

 Her stage debut was as the narrator in the Consolidated School’s Christmas Pageant in first grade, and she won her first writing contest at age twelve (see below), with a charming essay written on her Smith Corona WS250: a state-of-the-art electronic typewriter (and probably the best Christmas gift ever).

 Emily lives in downtown Toronto.
-She is the Creative Writing Program Administrator at the University of Toronto School of Continuing Studies, and volunteers for the Brockton Writers Series.
+She is the Creative Writing Program Administrator at the University of Toronto School of Continuing Studies, and co-hosts the Brockton Writers Series.

 She still has a lot to learn.

 League of Canadian Poets New Members’ Reading – Harbourfront Centre, Studio Theatre